Older couple enjoying an evening kayak session

 • making sure all your joints move in every direction they are meant to

-• this 4-minute warm-up as a good place to start moving your joints.
+• trying this 4-minute warm-up as a good place to start moving your joints

 • doing a practice like yoga that encourages movements you don’t do throughout your regular day.
-My senior patients have been telling me about Yoga Vista as a great source of online classes.
+Our senior patients have been telling me about Yoga Vista as a great source of online classes.

 Never train into pain (good advice at any age).